Your IP:

 As mentioned, Siri starts functioning once it hears the “Hey Siri” trigger phrase.
 Then, it begins to record your commands and sends them to Apple servers.
 But neither your device nor Siri itself can trigger this action without your involvement.

 Now, what happens to the recorded data?
 According to the company, your Siri and dictation history is necessary to analyze the tool’s functionality and come up with relevant improvements.
-Apple also claims that those recordings are not linked to users’ Apple IDs.
+Apple also claims that those Siri recordings are not linked to the user’s Apple ID, which helps maintain a degree of anonymity.

 At the same time, there were several cases when Siri accidentally recorded private conversations not intended to trigger the tool’s activity, resulting in privacy-related scandals and even lawsuits against Apple.
 Let‘s look at those cases in more detail.